Which place is cheaper, Managua or Saint John's?

 When we compare the travel costs of actual travelers between Saint John's and Managua, we can see that Saint John's is more expensive.
 And not only is Managua much less expensive, but it is actually a significantly cheaper destination.
 Since Saint John's is in Caribbean Islands and Managua is in Central America, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Managua would let you spend less money overall.
 Or, you could decide to spend more money in Managua and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Saint John's would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Saint John's than you might in Managua.

-Managua is bigger, and its population is about 40.2 times larger than the population of Saint John's.
-When comparing the population of Saint John's vs. Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Managua has a larger population, and is about 40 times larger than the population of Saint John's.
+When comparing the sizes of Saint John's and Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a warmer climate most of the year.
 Instead of summer and winter seasons, they usually have a rainy season and a dry season.
 Although in the rainy season, it doesn't necessarily rain every day.